 This pasta salad will last 3-5 days, stored in an airtight container in your refrigerator.
 No need to heat it up when you’re ready to serve—just take it out and eat!

-Yes, with reservations.
+Yes, but it's not ideal.
 If you’re intending to make this ahead of time and freeze it, you’ll want to undercook the orzo by a minute or two until it’s just barely al dente.
 Pasta that has been frozen and then defrosted will be softer when you reheat it.
 And, I’d leave out the parsley as fresh herbs will brown when frozen.
-If you have extra orzo pasta salad that you want to freeze, you can freeze it—though the pasta may be slightly softer than ideal when you thaw it and reheat it.
+If you have extra (already cooked) orzo pasta salad that you want to freeze, you can try it—though the pasta may be slightly softer than ideal when you thaw it and reheat it.
 If you freeze it, try to eat it within a month because cooked pasta can dry out.

 - 1 red bell pepper